-Mesomark is an FDA-approved test measuring the amount of soluble mesothelin related peptides (a compound of amino acids) in a patient’s blood.
-Patients with mesothelioma have a higher amount of the SMRPs in their bloodstream.
+Mesomark is an FDA-approved test measuring the amount of SMRPs (a compound of amino acids) in a patient’s blood.
+Patients with mesothelioma usually have a higher amount of SMRPs in their bloodstream:

-In general, antigens usually serve as an immune response by activating the production of antibodies.
-In patients with ovarian cancer and mesothelioma, this antigen is found in higher concentrations.
-One promising study by physicians in Turkey found when patients were given chemotherapy, levels of CA125 returned to normal levels.
+CA125, a glycoprotein biomarker, is often abnormally present in malignant mesothelioma.
+Antigens usually provide an immune response by activating the production of antibodies.
+In patients with ovarian cancer and mesothelioma, CA125 is found in higher concentrations.

 Get an Accurate Diagnosis

 Find a mesothelioma specialist with our free Doctor Match program.
-With a credible mesothelioma specialist, patients will have access to the most up-to-date diagnosis tools and top treatment options.
+With a credible specialist, patients will have access to blood tests, biomarker stats and other modern diagnostic tools.

 - Biomarkers in malignant pleural mesothelioma: current status and future directions.
 Journal of Thoracic Disease.
 Retrieved from: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5949443/.
 Accessed: 07/08/2020.

 - Clinical significance of serum CA125 in diffuse malignant mesothelioma.
 Stringerplus.
 Retrieved from: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4805673/.
 Accessed: 07/08/2020.